Our Lab Members

 Alireza has a MSc in Molecular Biology - Genetics from Université de Montréal, and completed his Radiation Oncology residency training at University of Toronto.
 He was the 2015 CARO Fellowship Recipient and a Clinical Translational Fellow at the Odette Cancer Center working with Drs.
 Liu and Vesprini.
 The focus of Alireza's research was to investigate exosomal microRNA as a predictive biomarker for radiotherapy, as well as the role of lncRNA in radiation response.

-He now is a staff Radiation Oncologist at the University of Pennsylvania.
+He now is a staff Radiation Oncologist in the USA.

 Samira Taeb, MSc